c4tandl/ctl/src/markdown/pages/admissions/admissions-process.md

 ---
 CTL’s Admissions Process:

 A. **Deciding if CTL is a good fit**: Learn about the school by attending an Open House or Open Tour.
-CTL's fall open house will be held on Sunday, October 27, from 3:30-5:00.
+CTL's next Open Tour will be Thursday, November 14th from 8:15-10:00.
+Please RSVP to sarah@c-t-l.org or call the office at 207-882-9706.
 Ask a specific question by using our [inquiry form](/contact/#inquiry-form) or calling the school at 207-882-9706.

 B. **Applying**: Once you know you would like to apply, do so by: